JBAltidor/Lazy_Push/README.md

 Bash script to automatically pull/push a git repository.

 The script does the pull/pushing routine for you.
 For those who forget( Like me! ).
-Just give it an interval and let it work.

 To Use :